 Joint Demo Responsibility – In some teams, it is customary that the testers run the demo (after all, they are the ones running the system).
 In this experiment, we ask a developer to work with the tester on the demo.
 The immediate response would be the developer asking “but what should I do” and the immediate response should be “not sure, just be there by her side.
 Maybe you could offer help”.
 We don’t need to know everything, we want to see what happens.

-Breaking Down Stories – To avoid the situation where nothing actually works at the end of the sprint, they should try and break stories to smaller pieces.
+Breaking Down Stories – To avoid situations where nothing actually works at the end of the sprint, they should try and break stories into smaller pieces.
 This should be led by the product owner and done through collaborating with the entire team.
 The team should set a goal for having something working before the last week of the iteration and later even before that.